-Based on the philosophy that all first-year undergraduate students at RISD benefit from a shared understanding of RISD’s approach to studio learning, freshmen follow the same studio curricula — known as Experimental and Foundation Studies.
+Based on the philosophy that all first-year undergraduate students benefit from a shared understanding of RISD’s approach to studio learning, freshmen follow the same studio curricula—known as Experimental and Foundation Studies.
 Each of the three programs of study meets one full day per week, with students expected to work on an ongoing series of challenging assignments outside of class time.
 Faculty work closely with students, offering ongoing guidance and feedback.
-Group critiques provide important opportunities for students to get comfortable with presenting their own work and providing helpful input to each other.
+Group critiques provide important opportunities for students to present their own work and support that of their peers.

 Faculty members emphasize the development of rigorous critical inquiry and motivate students to learn independently.
 Projects are designed to encourage exploration, questioning and risk taking.
 At the end of each project, critiques are held so that students can discuss their intentions and processes, and reflect on the capacity of the work to embody ideas and emotions.